SIVATS-lab/OLD-BOOK-STORE-/README.md

-# OLD-BOOK-STORE-
+# OLD BOOK STORE
-“An online platform to buy and sell used books.
-Built using HTML, CSS, JS, and PHP.”
+An online platform to buy and sell old books.

+## Features
+- Add and manage book listings
+- Search by title or author
+- Admin dashboard for book management